 Mark Cabaniss is a music publisher, producer, and composer based in Nashville, Tennessee.
 As an ASCAP composer and arranger, Mark's published compositions have been performed nationally and abroad, and include musicals, cantatas, and instrumental works.
 His stage adaptation of the film It’s a Wonderful Life, titled Miracle in Bedford Falls (premiered by the Southern Appalachian Repertory Theatre), has been subsequently performed coast-to-coast.
 Other musicals include The Homework Machine, The Stardust Supper Club, and The 50th Annual Polk County Picnic.

 Mark's work in music business and broadcasting has led to collaborations with television icon Andy Griffith, Academy Award-winner Shirley Jones, legendary entertainer Steve Allen, Broadway/pop songwriter Rupert Holmes, producer/composer/conductor Buryl Red, gospel singer Cynthia Clawson, and others.
 Mark also serves as an adjunct professor of Music Business at Belmont University in Nashville.
-He holds degrees in Music Education and Communications from Mars Hill College and the University of Tennessee at Knoxville.
+He holds degrees in Music Education and Communications from Mars Hill University and the University of Tennessee at Knoxville.